 Professional Carpet Cleaners

 It can be difficult to remove pet urine stains, and sometimes that worst stains can’t be removed with just a DIY or store-bought cleaning solution.
-If you’ve tried a difficult cleaning method and found you still have pet urine odors, or if you just want to save yourself a hassle, call the pet urine removal experts at Acme Chem-Dry in Fresno.
+If you’ve tried a difficult cleaning method and found you still have pet urine odors, or if you just want to save yourself a hassle, call the pet urine removal experts at Acme Chem-Dry in Tulare County.